Skip to content

 • had an eye test for their DSE use at their previous workplace.

-Additionally, you may wish to create a corporate eyecare scheme which, in the long term, can reduce your eye care cost as an employer by prepaying for tests and offering employees vouchers.
+Additionally, you may wish to create a corporate eyecare scheme that can reduce your eye care cost as an employer in the long term by prepaying for tests and offering employees vouchers.

-Lastly, when you are required to pay for glasses for your employee, you are only legally required to pay for the lens and a bare frame.
+Lastly, the requirement is merely for you to pay for the lens and a bare frame.
 So, if your employee wants a more expensive frame, you do not have to pay the difference.

 Key Takeaways